Nallo/hashcode2018/README.md

 ## Algorithm Description

-The algorithm goes through the list of rides one by one and tries to assign the i-th ride to the j-th vehicle.
-In case the vehicle has no more time available for a ride, the algorithm skip to the next vehicle and continue the assignment.
+The algorithm sorts the rides in increasing order based on `latest_finish` key then, it goes through the list of rides one by one and tries to assign the i-th ride to the j-th vehicle.
+In case the vehicle has no more time available for a ride, the algorithm skips to the next vehicle and continue the assignment.

-### The score of this solution is: **12,068,394**
+### The score of this solution is: **29,318,902**

 ## Further Improvements

-  * Sort the rides by `latest_finish` and assign it to the i-th vehicle.
   * Sort the rides by `latest_finish` and assign it to the least busy vehicle.
   * Sort the rides by `(latest_finish, ride_tot_time)`  and assign it to the least busy vehicle.